Revisiting Process versus Product Metrics: a Large Scale Analysis

 \subsubsection{\textbf{Random Forest}}

-This is a type of ensemble learning method, which consists of multiple classification decision trees build on random metrics and bootstrapped samples selected from the training data.
-Test examples are classified by each decision tree in the Random Forest and then the final decision on classification is decided using a majority voting.
+This is a type of ensemble learning method, which consists of multiple classification decision trees built on random metrics and bootstrapped samples selected from the training data.
+Test examples are classified by each decision tree in the Random Forest and then the final classification decision is decided using a majority voting.
 Random forest is widely used in software engineering domain~\cite{tantithamthavorn2016automated,zhang2016cross,jacob2015improved,zhang2007predicting,ibrahim2017software,wang2013using,krishna2018bellwethers} and has proven to be effective in defect prediction.

 Later in this paper, the following distinction will become very significant.
 Of the four learners we apply, Random Forests make their conclusion via a majority vote across {\em multiple models} while all the other learners build and apply a {\em single model}.